fachryafrz/fachryafrz/README.md

 My full name is Fachry Dwi Afriza, you can call me Fachry or Ry.

-I'm a self taught Web Development, App Development, Photo & Video Editor, Vector Illustrations, 3D Model, Game Development.
+I'm a student and self taught Full-Stack WebDev, Front-End Mobile AppDev, Graphic Designer.

 ## 📈 My Github Stats